What is essential for Trustworthy Software?

 - TL 1 – Essential Practices (Software trustworthiness delivered in a due diligence manner);

 - TL 2 – Assessed Practices (Software trustworthiness delivered by managed processes).

-At Nexor, our software development is at the higher levels and is based on the full PAS754 standard:
+At Nexor, our software development is at

 - TL 3 – Enhanced Practices (Software trustworthiness delivered by established processes);

 - TL 4 – Specialist Practices (Software trustworthiness delivered by predictable or optimised processes).

 As a founding contributor to the overarching PAS754 Trustworthy Software Standard, all of our software is developed using our unique CyberShield Secure methodology as part of our services

 A higher level of trust is built into our software in order that it can support secure information exchange for defence, government and critical national infrastructure organisations, who need that level of assurance.

 Andrew was the Managing Director at Nexor from 2014-17.
 He has extensive experience in project management and the development of secure solutions across a number of industries including defence, logistics and finance.
 Andrew is a Certified Secure Software Lifecycle Professional (CSSLP).
 In April 2017, Andrew will be setting up his own business to help the UK tackle the cyber skills shortage.

 Be the first to know about developments in secure information exchange